 Here I go again — waiting on God to provide the next Big Thing.
 This time it’s something different though.

 Fourteen years ago, I was waiting for God to provide a wife.
 Twelve years ago it was a new job.
 Three years ago, it was physical healing.
-Last year it was selling my house.
+A year ago, it was selling my house.
 This year, I’ve got another Big Thing, and it’s driving me crazy.

 I don’t want to wait.
 I want things to come easier than this.
 Enough with the cliffhangers.
 Let someone else dangle from the edge.
 I’d like a happy ending now.

 I have great reasons God ought to provide the Big Thing right now (I really do) and I know He’s fully aware of those reasons.
 And although I’m certain He will come through like He always does, what if He doesn’t do it in the way I want?
 What then?